 If you wish to use the Google Calendar integration and are an account administrator, make sure the integration is active for your company.
-If you are not an admin but believe the integration should be on for your company- reach out to a company administrator.
+If you are not an account administrator, but believe the integration should be on for your company, reach out to an account administrator.

 Schedule a 1-on-1 (with or without Google Calendar integration)

 1. Click on 1-on-1s from the left navigation.

-2. You'll land on your 'My 1-on-1s' page where you'll automatically see a list of all people that report to you (if applicable), and a list of all people that you have held a 1-on-1 with previously.
-Click on the name of the person whose 1-on-1 you need to schedule.
+2. You'll land on your 'My 1-on-1s' page where you'll automatically see a list of your direct reports (if you have direct reports) and a list of all people that you have held a 1-on-1 with previously.

 3. Click into the 1-on-1 that needs an action item added to it.
 If you don't have a 1-on-1 open with the person, create a new 1-on-1.

 4. In the 'Details for this 1-on-1' box, click the Schedule 1-on-1 button.

 5. A pop-up window will appear, asking you to schedule your 1-on-1.

 ***If you're not using the Google Calendar integration, please proceed to step #10.